 Temperature measurement is an essential parameter in various industries, including chemical processing, power plants, food processing, and pharmaceuticals.
 To measure temperature accurately, RTD temperature sensors are commonly used in these industries.
 The RTD, which stands for resistance temperature detector, is a type of temperature sensor that utilizes the change in resistance of a metal wire or element due to the change in temperature.
-This article will discuss RTD temperature sensors, their types, and applications, and how they differ from other temperature sensors.
+This article will discuss RTD temperature sensors, different types of RTDs, and RTD applications, and how they differ from other temperature sensors.

 An Introductory Overview of RTD Temperature Sensing